 Despite its significant advantages, some companies are not aware of the importance of transparency in business and still operate as a black box.
 The clients of these companies don't know the exact progress of work, how many people are effectively working on the project, what blockers and discussions are going on along the implementation processes, etc. Dealing with such companies is similar to hiring a taxi at the airport with no registration or licensing, and the result is ending up being tricked.

 Transparency means always telling the customer the truth and communicating the good news and the bad.
 However, informing the prospects about this value during the pitching process is not usually a good idea to convince since every company pretends to be transparent and perfect at all levels.
 At Foretheta, we decided to share our working process publically to contribute to the industry's shared knowledge and inspire others to find ways to improve their processes too.

 In the first few emails and calls, the client specifies the requirements of the web application.
-Then, we break down the big features into stories or tasks that should be small enough to be estimated and assimilated by developers.
+Then, we break down the prominent features into stories or tasks that should be small enough to be estimated and assimilated by developers.
 When all these features are listed out, we request the client's review and confirmation.

-At this stage, we send our quote, or statement of work, with three key information: scope, cost, and timeline.
+At this stage, we send our quote, or statement of work, with three essential information: scope, cost, and timeline.
 We use google docs to make it easy to get comments and feedback.
 Same to contract, we send a gdoc file.
 Once reviewed and confirmed, we use HelloSign for signature.

 These are the things that have worked for us.
 Embracing transparency isn't easy.
 Letting the client see unfinished work can feel uncomfortable at first, but that transient discomfort will disappear as soon as good results show up.